 - Specific Purpose Work VISA: As the name suggests, the VISA is granted to those who are in New Zealand for a specific work.

-There are separate VISAs for long-term skill requirement jobs, jobs requiring talent in arts, sports, culture, etc. In fact, there are VISAs for those who are migrating to New Zealand in search of a job.
+There are separate VISA categories for long-term, jobs requiring talent in arts, sports, culture, etc. In fact, there are VISAs for those who are migrating to New Zealand in search of a job.
 There are VISAs for business people as well.

-On the whole, one can see that New Zealand is not just the home to quality education but one can pursue here a professional career too.
+On the whole, one can see that New Zealand is not just the home to quality education but one can pursue a professional career too.
 There are ample employment prospects in New Zealand for Sri Lanka students.
-All they need to do is to choose and apply for the right working permit to grow their professional career by leaps and bounds.
+All they need to do is to choose and apply for the right working permit to grow their professional career.